alex-a-soto/alexsoto/building-an-e-ink-laptop.md

 ![](static/building-an-e-ink-laptop/eink-t480.jpg){.ui .right .floated .small .image}

-A series where I'm documenting my process of designing and building an eink laptop.
+A series where I'm documenting my process of designing and building an e-ink laptop.

 ## Background
-Since the E Ink Corporation's founding in 1997 and the patenting of its microencapsulated electrophoretic display, or epaper, manufacturers started to incorporate e-ink film into consumer devices. [^eink-founding].
+Since the E Ink Corporation's founding in 1997 and the patenting of its microencapsulated electrophoretic display, or epaper, manufacturers started to incorporate e-ink film into consumer devices. [^e-ink-founding].
 Some of the first devices were ereaders: The Sony Librie in 2004[^sony] and the Amazon Kindle in 2007 [^kindle].

-Throughout the years, we've seen several eink products and prototypes: e-ink film used with larger screens[^dasung25], color[^kaleido], flexible material[^flexible] and most recently have started seeing e-ink displays used in smartphones and tablets, notably from Hisense and Onyx Boox product lines.
+Throughout the years, we've seen several e-ink products and prototypes: e-ink film used with larger screens[^dasung25], color[^kaleido], flexible material[^flexible] and most recently have started seeing e-ink displays used in smartphones and tablets, notably from Hisense and Onyx Boox product lines.
 And while e-ink has been around for 24 years, we have yet to see a laptop with an e-ink panel.

 ## Why isn't there an E Ink Laptop?
-There have been attempts in the past to create a similar device: Pixel Qi and OLPC[^pixelqi], Boox Typewriter[^boox typewriter], Yoga Book C930[^C930] and ThinkBook Plus[^thinkbook-plus].
+There have been attempts in the past to create a similar device: Pixel Qi and OLPC[^pixelqi], Boox Typewriter[^boox typewriter], Yoga Book C930[^C930] and the ThinkBook Plus[^thinkbook-plus].
 These attempts did not materialize, were discontinued, or were not sufficiently suitable to meet users' demands due to hardware or lack of a cohesive UX/UI paradigm.
 To make matters worse, the E Ink Corporation holds the patents for its e-ink technology and only licenses its technology to large manufacturers making availability or mass adoption difficult.[^patent]

-Fortunately, some of the most exciting work and innovation happening today is in the e-ink modding community[^eink-mechanical].
+Fortunately, some of the most exciting work and innovation happening today is in the e-ink modding community[^e-ink-mechanical].
 There have been attempts to re-purposing ereaders: as a calendar,[^cal] to display a static image or site[^nyt], Kobo devices running GNU/Linux[^kobo], Amazon Kindle devices repurposed as a development platform[^kindledev], the Remarkable 1 running Parabola[^rm1], and PINE 64 recently announcing a native e-ink single-board computer[^pine64].

 After following the development of e-ink for some time, I've decided to re-use some of the existing hardware I have and create an e-ink laptop.